 Who Was Xerxes?

-Xerxes (Khashayar) was born around 520 BCE in the southern province of Persis (Fars).
-Xerxes ruled the Achaemenid Empire from 486-465 BC.
+King Xerxes of Persia (Khashayar) was born around 520 BCE in the southern province of Persis (Fars).
+Xerxes ruled the Achaemenid Empire from 486 to 465 BC.
 During his reign, he is most famous for his Persian campaigns against Greece in battles such as Thermopylae, Salamis, and Plataea.
 Xerxes was Darius the Great's eldest son by Queen Atosa (daughter of Cyrus the Great), and while crown prince, he ruled as the King's governor in Babylon.

-The name of Xerxes (Khashayar) consists of two parts.
-The first part is "Khashai," which means king, and the second is "Arsha," meaning a hero.
+The name Xerxes (Khashayar) has two parts.
+The first part is "Khashai," which means king, and the second is "Arsha," which means a hero.
 With this explanation, "Xerxes" means "heroic king."
 Some have interpreted it as the ruler of the hero.
 According to the sources, this name was given to him after he sat on the throne.

 xerxes